 Once you turn your home into a haven, collect the return on your investment by spending time there!
 To do that, you’re going to have to schedule less.
 You’re going to have to plan on being home more often, and you’re going to have to help your children to be home, too!
 But it’s worth it.
 When home becomes a retreat rather than a crazy crossroads, you’ll be equipped to handle the day to day minutia that formerly sent you into a tailspin.

 Want mentoring to help you revitalize your home?
 Check out the 2017 Homemaking Ministries Online Conference, happening this September!
 This year’s theme is on finding purpose in your home.
 There are 23 incredible speakers lined up, with 27 sessions that you can watch live or view on your own time.
-Super earlybird tickets are on sale now for $39.95.
-(Register before July 31st to get this price.)
+Earlybird tickets are on sale now for $49.95.
+(Register before August 31st to get this price.)
 Learn more about the conference HERE.

 3. Never agree to anything right away